bioted/X.necrophora.secondaryMetabolites/README.md

 ## Description of the folders provided in this repository

-### raw_data

-In this folder, we have provided all the datasets used in our analyses.

 ### analyses

 In this folder we provide the R markdown with all statistical analyses using the data provided.